onSec-fr/Keepass-Enhanced-Security-Configuration/README.md

 ### Automatic installation
 You can use the **KeePass_Secure_Auto_Install.ps1** file to install and configure KeePass automatically !
+> If you don't want to, just copy the *KeePass.config.enforced.xml* file to the root of the KeePass installation directory.

 What the script does:
 1. **Download the latest version** of KeePass from its official website